Washington DC Apartment Market: Healthy Despite Short-Term Rent Dip

 “Because of this strength, and in spite of a robust pipeline, we continue to have a healthy apartment market.”

 Delta expects markets such as south and east Fairfax County and Merrifield/Dunn Loring to do better than the region in the near term.
-Longer term, H Street, Reston, the Rosslyn/Ballston Corridor and Tyson’s Corner are among areas Delta anticipates will to have lower vacancy rates and stronger rent growth.
+Longer-term, H Street, Reston, the Rosslyn/Ballston Corridor, and Tyson’s Corner are among the areas Delta anticipates will have lower vacancy rates and stronger rent growth.